scalespeeder/DayZ-Community-Server-Modular-System-Boosted-Loot-XML-Files-PC-PlayStation-Xbox-Consoles/readme.txt

 More Tools & Building Supplies.
 (Not Sakhal).

+All flags spawn, but only one of each.
+(Not Sakhal).

 -------------------------------------

 This is scalespeeder gamings modular loot / CLE modding system, which is designed to be update independant, simple to install  and highly customizable.